Transglobe Expedition: North Pole

 As part of the expedition, Fiennes and Burton completed the Northwest Passage.
 They left Tuktoyaktuk on 26 July 1981, in a 18 ft open Boston Whaler motorboat and reached Tanquary Fiord, 36 days later, on 31 August 1981.
 Their journey was the first open boat transit of the Northwest Passage from West to East, and covered around 3000 mi, taking a route through Dolphin and Union Strait following the South coast of Victoria and King William Islands, North, via Franklin Strait and Peel Sound, to Resolute Bay (on the southern side of Cornwallis Island), around the South and East coasts of Devon Island, through Hell Gate (near Cardigan Strait) and across Norwegian Bay to Eureka, Greely Bay and the head of Tanquary Fiord.

 Between Tuktoyaktuk and Tanquary Fiord, they traveled at an average speed of around 80 mi per day.

-Once they reached Tanquary Fiord they had to trek 150 mi overland, via Lake Hazen, to Alert, before setting up their winter base camp.
+Once they reached Tanquary Fiord they had to trek 150 mi overland, via Lake Hazen, to Alert, Nunavut, before setting up their winter base camp.

 Impact

 The journey was recorded in a book by Fiennes, To the Ends of the Earth: The Transglobe Expedition, The First Pole-to-Pole Circumnavigation of the Globe (1983).
 It was also the subject of a 1983 film, also titled To the Ends of the Earth, made by director William Kronick and featuring actor Richard Burton as the narrator.
+The trip was also recorded in the 1997 Guinness Book of World Records.

-The trip is recorded in the 1997 Guinness Book of World Records.
+Following the completion of the voyage Ranulph and Ginny Fiennes released a book about the adventures of their dog Bothie, a Jack Russell terrier, who became the only dog to ever visit both the North and South poles.
+Called Bothie the Polar Dog, the book was published in 1984 and was reported to be a best-seller.

 Transglobe Expedition Trust

 Following the expedition, in 1993 a charitable trust was established to support other expeditions with humanitarian, scientific or educational goals.
-The trust is a registered UK charity and has supported a number of projects including Ed Stafford's 2010 expedition to walk the length of the Amazon river, and survey of the endangered Bactrian camel.
+The trust is a registered UK charity and has supported a number of projects including Ed Stafford's 2010 expedition to walk the length of the Amazon River, and survey of the endangered Bactrian camel.